Have you ever reached a plateau with your content?

 There will be many days when you can’t sit down to work at all unless you give yourself permission to write complete crap.

-Step 2: Post every two or three days
+Step #2: Post every two or three days

-Depending on your blog, your readers’ expectations and your topic, you might actually publish two, three, or four posts a week.
+Depending on your blog, your readers’ expectations, and your topic, you might actually publish two, three, or four posts a week.

 The editing and polishing will probably take as much time (or more) as it did to write the post in the first place.
-Only publish good work.
-Good work doesn’t (often) come from first drafts.
+Rewriting is the most critical part of writing.

 The boys in the basement have to know that you won’t betray them by sharing work that isn’t ready.
 And your readers have to know the same.

-Step 3: Capture two ideas every day
+Step #3: Capture two ideas every day

 (You actually have hundreds of ideas every day that could make good blog posts.
 You just have to catch two of them before they fade into the mist.
-If you want to catch a few more, that’s ok too, but only commit to two.)
+If you want to catch a few more, that’s okay too, but only commit to two.)

 Why it works

-That’s it, that’s the whole program.
+That’s it — that’s the whole program.
 It’s both very simple and very difficult.

 First, you can’t write well unless you can learn to ignore the part of your brain that wants things to be perfect.

 After about a week, the boys will get the message that you’re serious.
 That’s when it gets fun and they start sending you increasingly good ideas.

-This is when professional writers say stupid things like “I can’t believe they pay me to do this.”
-95% of the time you don’t get to take dictation, but it’s pretty fun when you do.
+This is when professional writers say stupid things like: “I can’t believe they pay me to do this.”
+Most of the time you don’t get to take dictation, but it’s pretty fun when you do.